Showing posts with label Village. Show all posts

 Andy is getting his hair cut by Floyd.

-A part of that museum was dedicated to The I Love Lucy Show, featuring Lucy, Desi Arnaz, Ethel, and Fred Mertz with Little Ricky.
+A part of the museum was dedicated to The I Love Lucy Show, featuring Lucy, Desi Arnaz, Ethel, and Fred Mertz, along with Little Ricky.

 A third section was dedicated to Whiskey Decanter, a collection donated by several people.